Top 10 Cultural Differences that Surprise Americans when they Move to Portugal

 A refreshing change for anyone coming from the States.

 Healthcare in the US can be a financial burden, even with insurance.
 Here, you will be pleasantly surprised by the affordability of the Portuguese healthcare system.
 Not only is the quality of care excellent, but the costs are significantly lower.
-Routine doctor's visits, medications, and even surgeries are much more affordable, often almost free if you are using the public systemm, easing a lot of the stress associated with healthcare.
+Routine doctor’s visits, medications, and even surgeries are much more affordable, often almost free if you are using the public system, easing a lot of the stress associated with healthcare.
+The details of the healthcare systems in Portugal and the US reveal significant differences in affordability, quality, and accessibility, providing deeper insights beyond mere statistics.

 In the US, people are way too used to driving everywhere, but in Portugal, towns and cities are designed for walking.
 It’s common to see people strolling around town or to the market, or walking to work, which of course contributes to a much healthier lifestyle, greatly reduced levels of obesity compared to the US (in spite of the Portuguese love of doughnuts for breakfast!) and allows you to appreciate the beauty of the surroundings more.